nukleros/operator-builder/docs/workload-collection-tutorial/workload-collection-tutorial.md

 Congratulations!
 You just built a multi-workload operator.

-Note: The Nginx Ingress Controller will require a valid DNS record that points to your ingress public IP so as to validate your ownership of the domain and for Let's Encrypt to issue a publicly trustable certificate.
+**Note**: The Nginx Ingress Controller will require a valid DNS record that points to your ingress public IP so as to validate your ownership of the domain and for Let's Encrypt to issue a publicly trustable certificate.
 Without this, everything will spin up but the Nginx instance will fail to start due to the